 Ever used ghee?
-It is the best of both worlds.
-It has the benefits of butter without the casein and proteins that some people react to in butter.
+It has the benefits of butter without the casein and proteins that some people react to in butter. so it’s basically the best of both worlds!

 In technical terms, ghee is a clarified, unsalted butter with the milk proteins removed.
 It has a high smoke point, making it perfect for cooking, and an incredible flavor.
 Many people who cannot tolerate dairy can handle ghee and it is a revered food in Indian cuisine.